Home » Parent PLUS Loans

 If you’re a Parent PLUS borrower pursuing PSLF, here are some strategies to help you achieve student loan forgiveness through the program.

 • Balance PSLF with other financial goals.
 PSLF might tie you to a certain type of employment while waiting for forgiveness.
-Make sure you’re still focusing on other financial priorities such as retirement, and paying off private student loans and high-interest debt like credit cards.
+Make sure you’re still focusing on other financial priorities such as retirement or paying off private student loans and high-interest debt like credit cards.

 • Stay well-informed about loan repayment options.
 The rules around federal student loans and forgiveness are constantly being updated.
-Stay on top of the latest news, especially if you plan on pursuing double consolidation before 2025.
-Taking this approach might help you qualify for other IDR options that offer more benefits.
+Stay on top of the latest news and book a consult asap if you need expert help.

 Preparing for your PSLF and Parent PLUS journey